WHAT DOES NORMAL INFANT SLEEP EVEN MEAN?

 how to make sustainable changes without cry it out methods,

-despite the changes in sleep that come with a newborn and their very individual interpretation of 'normal infant sleep'.
+how to relax and enjoy those early years despite the changes in sleep that come with a newborn and their very individual interpretation of 'normal infant sleep'.

 IS MY BABY SLEEPING ENOUGH?